CrashCortez/Cohpi4/README.md

 ## Image and settings

-Download [Twister Os](https://twisteros.com/)'s current release, and set up you sd card.
+Download [Twister Os](https://twisteros.com/)'s current release, and set up your sd card.

 First on the pi you'll need to set some stuff up use commander pi to oc your pi to the recommend setting of